 To get to the fortress, walk north for several minutes along the Armenia-Georgia Highway (H-25).
 On your right, you’ll pass by a trail marker indicating the start of the path up to Haghpat, but walk past it for now.

 Turn right to walk over the stone bridge, and then make a right again (north) on the hiking trail.
-From here on, it’s a pretty straightforward, uphill climb all the way up to the fortress.
+From here on, it’s a pretty straightforward, uphill climb to the fortress.

 Be sure to look back to take in the views of the valley.
 The scenery will only continue to get more impressive as you make your way up the hill.
 Along the way, you’ll also pass by an interesting little cave on your lefthand side.